Fundamental Quality Bound on Optical Quantum Communication: Infinite-Dimensional Quantum Systems

 \begin{remark} Note that in finite-dimensional resource theories, one typically demands that a resource montone should satisfy asymptotic continuity (see e.g.\ \cite[Section VI.A]{Chitambar_2019}).
 However, as argued in \cite[Section II.C]{Lami_2021}, in the infinite-dimensional setting lower semicontinuity is the more natural continuity requirement. \end{remark}

-\begin{proof} Most of these properties -- except the lower semi-continuity result -- were already established for the finite-dimensional case in \cite[Section III]{Eisert_2003}.
+\begin{proof} Most of these properties -- except the lower semi-continuity result -- are well established for the finite-dimensional case in \cite[Section III]{Eisert_2003}.
 For the sake of completeness, we verify that they carry over into our infinite-dimensional setting.
 The proof is mostly standard using the properties of the relative entropy (cf.\ e.g.\ \cite[Chapter 5]{Ohya}).
-However, for our proof of lower semi-continuity, we additionally need some results from general Banach space theory (cf.\ \cite[Chapter 2]{Megginson}). \begin{enumerate} \item Non-negativity follows immediately from the respective property of the relative entropy.
-Then, assume that \(D (\mathcal{F} \| \rho) = 0 \).
+However, for our proof of lower semi-continuity, we additionally need some results from general Banach space theory (see e.g.\ \cite[Chapter 2]{Megginson}). \begin{enumerate} \item Non-negativity follows immediately from the respective property of the relative entropy.
+Now, assume that \(D (\mathcal{F} \| \rho) = 0 \).
 By definition of the infimum, this implies the existence of a sequence of free states \( \{\sigma_k\}_{k\in\mathbb{N}} \) such that \( D( \sigma_k \| \rho ) \to 0 \) as \(k \to \infty \).
-By the Pinsker inequality (see \cite[Theorem 5.5]{Ohya}), this implies that
+By Pinsker's inequality (see \cite[Theorem 5.5]{Ohya}), this implies that